isomerpages/ogp-admiraltypri/_programmes/P1 Orientation/Orientation FAQ.md

 *   Are mobile phones allowed?
 **<br>Students are not allowed to bring mobile phones to school.
 This includes smart watches / devices that are capable of sending messages or making calls.<br>**

-*   When will my child be getting the clip-on name tags?
-**<br>The name card will be mailed to you in a package which you should receive before Christmas, 25 December 2023.<br>**

 *   How long does my child have to wear the clip-on name tag?
 **<br>We strongly encourage the children to put on the clip-on name tag for the first month of school for ease of identification and access to important information.
 Please ensure that you fill in all the information accurately.<br>**